1KHA/haam-prod-test/enterpnuer.md

 - `/api/company/[id]/members` — List company members and pending invitations
 - `/api/startups` — List and create companies for the entrepreneur
 - `/api/startups/[id]` — Get, update, and manage company details
-- `/api/milestones` — (Planned) Milestone management endpoints
+- `/api/milestones` — Milestone management (list, create; RBAC: only team leader can create)
+- `/api/milestones/[id]` — Get, update, and delete milestones (RBAC: only team leader can update/delete, all members can view)

 ---

 ## 16. Planned/Upcoming Features

-- Full milestone management and submission by team leader
-- Assigning/removing team leader and managing team roles
 - Enhanced notifications for team and milestone events
 - Expanded documentation and onboarding flows